jhe274/Jiachen-He.github.io/_pages/about.md

 Contributed to system calibration and maintenance of a cryogenic system, gaining hands-on experience with vacuum technologies over five years.

 ### 🖥️ **Professional Experience**
-As a **Graduate Research Assistant** at the University of Kentucky, I have led and contributed to numerous research projects focused on **optical alignment, polarization modulation, and magnetic field optimization**.
+As a **Graduate Research Assistant** at the University of Kentucky, I have led and contributed to numerous research projects focused on **precision metrology, polarization modulation, and magnetic field optimization**.
 I have worked closely with cross-functional teams to design and implement custom experimental setups using state-of-the-art optical and laser technologies.

 ### 🧑‍🏫 **Collaboration & Leadership**
 I am passionate about fostering the next generation of scientists and engineers through mentorship and collaboration:

-- **High School Mentorship**: Guided a high school student through a scientific project to explore **the polarization of light** and measure the **speed of light** using cavity mirrors and a rotating mirror.
 - **Undergraduate Mentorship**: Supervised multiple undergraduate students during the **Research Experiences for Undergraduates (REU) program**, including one from **MIT**, providing theoretical guidance on **the resonant Faraday effect in a two-level system**.
 This work culminated in a **presentation at the 2024 Division of Nuclear Physics (DNP) Meeting**.
+- **High School Mentorship**: Guided a high school student through a scientific project to explore **the polarization of light** and measure the **speed of light** using cavity mirrors and a rotating mirror.
 - **Community Engagement**: Previously served as the **representative of the Physics Department in the University of Kentucky Graduate Student Congress (GSC)** and was appointed as the **Department of Physics & Astronomy Alumni Liaison**, a role in which I am honored to serve.

 ---